 Notes

 - You can replace the 16 ounces of frozen spinach with 2.5 pounds of fresh spinach leaves.
 Cook the fresh spinach and then press on it to remove as much liquid as possible.
-You can use these recipes for sauteed spinach or steamed spinach.
+You can use these recipes for sautéed spinach or steamed spinach.

-- The only somewhat challenging part of this recipe is ensuring that the defrosted spinach is as dry as possible.
+- The only somewhat challenging part of this recipe is ensuring the defrosted spinach is as dry as possible.
 You'll need to squeeze out as much water as you possibly can to ensure a firm, non-watery quiche.

 - This quiche keeps beautifully in an airtight container in the fridge for up to 4 days.
-You can also slice it into individual slices and freeze the slices.
+I usually bake two quiches.
+We have one for dinner, and the second is my lunch for the next few days.
+You can also slice the cooled quiche into individual slices and freeze them in freezer bags.
 I reheat the leftovers in the microwave.

 Nutrition per Serving